dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 General AI
 - Changed player consistent random method for picking strategies from being based on capital city location to a stored rand, so AI player tendencies will be consistent even if capital moves
+- Changed how building defense is handled when unit is estimating its defensive strength against unknown attacker (CvUnit::maxCombatStr(pPlot,NULL)).
+Firaxis took conservative approach and always ignored defense in this case (so defensive strength could be considerably higher in castled low culture city).
+This lead to AIs suiciding stacks on city walls in early/mid game.
+New method is to use ignoreBuildingDefense flag of defender which should have fewer fatal side effects.

+Player Interface
+- Added automate explore option for spies

 Efficiency
 - Several efficiency improvements were added with Lead From Behind